-- (1) Members of trained staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
-Please refer to DFE Use Of Reasonable Force Guidance (2013). - (2) Staff at Sladefield Infant School were trained using the 'Safer Handling' method (January 2019); this will be refreshed in January 2020.
+- Members of trained staff have the power to use reasonable force to prevent pupils committing an Formatted: Font: (Default) Trebuchet MS, 10 pt offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
+Please refer to DFE Use Of Reasonable Force Guidance (2013).-

+(2) Staff at Sladefield Infant School were trained using the 'Team Teach' method (January 2016); this will be renewed by January 2019.
+Needs updating